Sokkeldirektoratet

 Components of the gas measuring system

-(1) Measuring systems for dynamic measurement of gas shall include gas meters, associated instruments, valves, computer system, sampling equipment and other equipment that is used to produce a measurement result.
+(1) Measuring systems for dynamic measurement of gas shall include one or more gas meters, associated measuring instruments, valves, computer system, sampling equipment and other equipment necessary to produce a measurement result.

-(2) The delivery measuring system shall also include doubled online gas chromatographs.
+(2) A delivery measuring system shall additionally include duplicate online gas chromatographs.

 Section 45.